johnbillion/wp_mail/readme.md

                retrieve_password_message
     Disable:   Return an empty message from retrieve_password_message filter

+### User resets their password

-### User resets their password from the password reset link
+Sent when a user resets their password after clicking the confirmation link sent by the "Lost your password?" feature (see above).

     To:        Site admin
     From:      WordPress <wordpress@host>